 Farmhouse cheese is perfect for experimenting with all the different ways to ripen cheese.
-The flavour and texture of the cheese will dramatically change depending on how it is aged.
+The flavor and texture of this cheese will dramatically change depending on how it is aged.

 Here are the four different ways to finish homemade hard cheese:

-- Fresh farmhouse cheddar will be like quark or cheese curds.
+- Fresh unripened farmhouse cheddar is like quark or cheese curds.
 Store the cheese in the fridge right after pressing for an unripened hard cheese.
 This is a great option if you don’t have a way to age the cheese.

-- Waxing will give the cheese a clean Gouda or Cheddar-like flavour.
+- Waxed farmhouse cheese is similar to Gouda or Cheddar.
 Waxed cheeses need to be thoroughly air-dried before waxing.

 - Washed rind cheeses are brined after pressing.
 Then they are regularly washed salt water to encourage orange mold to grow on the outside of the cheese.
-This mold gives the cheese a strong stinky cheese flavour.
-(See photo above.)
+This mold gives the cheese a strong stinky cheese flavor.

 - Bandage wrapping is the easiest way to age hard cheese.
-It involved coating the cheese in a layer of butter and wrapping it in cheesecloth.
-The cheesecloth layer will grow mold, flavouring the cheese without any of the added work involved with washed rind cheeses.
-(See photo below of the mold on a bandaged cheese.
-The layer of mold comes off cleanly when the bandage is removed.)
+It involved coating the cheese in a layer of butter then wrapping it in cheesecloth.
+The cheesecloth layer will mold, flavoring the cheese without any of the added work involved with washed rind cheeses.
+The layer of mold comes off cleanly when the bandage is removed.

-Farmhouse cheddar cheese is a basic hard cheese that is perfect for beginners.
-It doesn’t need any special equipment -see notes to create your own cheese press and cheese cave with items already in your house.
-Experiment with waxing, bandage wrapping or making a washed rind cheese.
+Farmhouse cheese is a basic hard cheese that doesn’t need any special equipment.
+See the notes to create your own cheese press and cheese cave with items already in your house!
+Experiment with waxing, bandage wrapping, or making a washed rind cheese.